-On occasion, prospective health care students request to "shadow" a professional from the University of Kansas Medical Center, the University of Kansas Hospital, KU HealthPartners, Inc., or the University of Kansas Physicians (collectively "KUMC").
-Shadowing activities can be an important avenue to support the KUMC mission of recruiting future health care professionals.
-Because the shadowing experience involves exposure to individual health information or contact with patients, the HIPAA Privacy Rule and other institutional requirements apply.
+On occasion, prospective health care students request to "shadow" a professional from the University of Kansas Medical Center in a clinical setting, the University of Kansas Hospital, KU HealthPartners, Inc., or the University of Kansas Physicians (collectively "KUMC").
+Clinical shadowing activities can be an important avenue to support the KUMC mission of recruiting future health care professionals.
+Because the clinical shadowing experience involves exposure to individual health information or contact with patients, the HIPAA Privacy Rule and other institutional requirements apply.

 - An individual wanting to shadow must be at least sixteen (16) years of age.